Haoming02/sd-webui-i2i-ancestral-tree/README.md

 ### Notice
 - `Sketch` and `Inpaint sketch` results do **not** work
 - If you have a lot of images, it will take a long time to load, and an even longer time as well as a large amount of RAM to generate the graphs...
+- Again, this only works on images generated **after** the Extension is installed

 ## Roadmap
-- [X] Checkbox for recursive processing images from folders
-- [ ] More generation information
+- [ ] Add some form of loading indicator
-- [ ] Cache the search results in some sort of database to avoid parsing every single time
+- [ ] Cache the search results in some sort of database
+- [ ] Provide more useful information on the Graph